 Q: I have credits generated from several different BioBank / Biodiversity Stewardship agreements.
-Can I put them all in a single tender application form?
+Can I put them all in a single tender credit offer application?

-A: No. Credit owners are required to submit separate application forms for each agreement.
-In other words, only credits from a single agreement should be included in an application form.
-A separate application form should be used for any subsequent agreements held by the credit owner.
+A: No. Credit owners are required to submit separate credit offer applications for each BioBank/Biodiversity Stewardship sites.
+In other words, only credits from a single site should be included in a Credit Offer application.
+A separate credit offer application should be used for any subsequent sites held by the credit owner.

 Q: I have existing credits generated from my BioBank / Biodiversity Stewardship agreement, and I am also proposing to create more credits.
-Can I put them all in a single tender application form?
+Can I put them all in a single tender credit offer application?

-A: No. Credit owners are required to submit separate application forms for existing credits and proposed credits.
+A: No. Credit owners are required to submit separate credit offer applications for existing credits and proposed credits.
 Both existing and proposed credits cannot be included in the same application.